 Word choice + punctuation = tone

-Now, before you have flashbacks to 5th Grade and close this screen as fast as possible, hear me out.
-Paired with strategic word choice, your punctuation creates your tone.
+Now, before you have flashbacks to 5th Grade and rush to close this tab in your browser, hear me out.

 Your tone is the “voice” your target clients will hear when they encounter your brand.
 They are what make you different from Debbie Designer down the street…